zfoh/HaskellerZ/meetups/2012 01 19 - The bytestring library/bytestring-talk.md

 ==================

  - *Overhead* of a typical bytestring: 9 machine words.
- - uses pinned memory ⇒ pointers are stable, can be handed to C-APIs
+ - uses pinned memory ⇒ pointers are stable, can be passed to C-APIs
  - `ForeignPtr`s are versatile: safely reference memory allocated by C-APIs (e.g., [memory mapped files](http://hackage.haskell.org/package/mmap))